lilyhanhub/stock-analysis/README.md

 For more information about the dataset: [VBA_Challenge](/VBA_Challenge.xlsm)

 ## Results
-> Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
-The analysis is well described with screenshots and code
+Below are the steps and descriptions of the refactored code.
 ```
  '1a) Create a ticker Index
         tickerIndex = 0